pulumi/docs/reference/cd-github-actions.md

 }
 ```

-This tells Pulumi that the project can be founder underneath the repo's `infra` directory.
+This tells Pulumi that the project can be found underneath the repo's `infra` directory.

 ## Demos and Examples